Dead code explained

 ```

 **When to act:** Remove the stale suppression comment or JSDoc tag.
+For unknown-kind reports, fix the typo or drop the unknown token; the rest of the marker continues to apply.
 Stale suppressions add noise and may hide future issues if the code changes again.

 **Configuration:**